Lycée Français de Los Angeles

-Le Lycée Français de Los Angeles (French School of Los Angeles) is a private bilingual education school founded in 1964.
+Le Lycée français de Los Angeles (French School of Los Angeles) is a private bilingual education school located in the Westside Village neighborhood of Los Angeles, California.
+The school was founded in 1964.

 School

-As of March 2007, the school had more than 1,075 students, about 50%–60% of them being French citizens and the remainder Americans or incoming students from over 54 nations.
+As of March 2026, the school had more than 675 students, about 30%–40% of them being French citizens and the remainder Americans or incoming students from over 54 nations.
+No prior knowledge of French is required to enroll at any grade.
+The school is accredited by the French Ministry of Education and WASC, and confers the U.S. High School Diploma, AP Capstone, as well as the French Baccalauréat.

 It is composed of the following campuses: